 - Portrait painting on canvas.
 Students devise and photograph a self-portrait which is digitally manipulated.
-The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications. - Printmaking.
-Students analyse the work of artists who use printmaking processes.
-Objective drawing exercises are developed into designs which are then developed as a folio of prints.
-Students display completed work for audiences and must justify the creative decisions made in the process of developing finished work. - 3D Sculpture.
-Students devise and construct a 3D form or mask incorporating surface textures and designs.
-The work of contemporary artists will be referenced and students will research artists of influence.
+The image is further refined using stencilling, spray and masking techniques, expressive and detailed paint applications.
+Drawing.
+Students analyse the work of artists who specialise in detailed drawing.
+Students consider animal traits that link to who they are and who they wish to represent.
+Objective drawing exercises are developed into a complete drawn piece which students display for audiences and must justify the creative decisions made in the process of developing finished work. - 3D Sculpture.
+Students devise and construct a 3D form made from natural and recycled materials incorporating surface textures and designs.
+The work of Tjanpi Desert Weavers will be referenced, and students will research these artists of influence.